devgithubs/MS2/README.md

 * User selection of game mode difficulty and quantity of questions.
 * User name input and leaderboard rankings.
 * 2 player mode or 1 v computer.

+### Technologies used

+* Balsamiq
+   * Used to create the wireframes for UX design.

+* HTML
+   * HTML language used to complete the structure of the website.

+* CSS
+   *  CSS to style the website.

+* JavaScript
+   * JavaScript primarily for functionality and behaviour throughout the website, event listeners and retrieving the API used for the quizzes questions.